 The SBWIB's service area includes urban and suburban development and contains some areas with limited or no internet access.
-The system's four AJCC centers, two teen centers, and YouthBuild facility are all strategically located for easy in-person access and are equipped with or are soon to be equipped with high-speed, broadband internet access.
+The system's four AJCCs, two teen centers, and YouthBuild facility are all strategically located for easy in-person access and are equipped with high-speed, broadband internet access.